roman-lakhnov/clickhouse-express-logger/README.md

    - Username: `admin`
    - Password: `admin`
 3. You'll be prompted to change the password on first login.
-4. Go to "Add data source" and download ClickHouse Plugin for Grafana:
+4. Default datasource configuration is already imported.
+If you want to do it manually - go to "Add data source" and download the ClickHouse Plugin for Grafana:

    ![Grafana Data Source Configuration](grafana/dataSource3.png)

-5. Setup the data source:
+5. Set up the data source:

    ![Grafana Data Source Configuration](grafana/dataSource1.png)
    ![Grafana Data Source Configuration](grafana/dataSource2.png)

    Click "Save & Test" to verify the connection.

-6. Go to Dashboard > Import.
+6. Default dashboard configuration is already imported.
+If you want to do it manually - go to Dashboard > Import.
 Import `grafanaDashboard.json` to use suggested panels or create your own:

    ![Grafana Dashboard Example](grafana/dashboardExample.png)